What Are Creatine Benefits For Hair?

 When your hair is damaged, bonds are broken.
-Bonds that influence your hair strength, thinning hair, or hair breaking.
-Creatine is one of those ingredients that gets a lot of attention for muscle building, but creatine for hair doesn’t get enough attention!
+Broken bonds influence your hair strength, thinning hair, or hair breaking.
+Creatine is one of those ingredients that gets a lot of attention for muscle building, but the benefits of creatine for hair doesn’t get enough attention!

 Just a reminder about damaged hair...

 How do I know if I have damaged hair?
 Hair damage can come in many forms.
 In fact, each layer of the hair shaft can undergo damage and the combination of external damage, general environment (such as percent humidity), and hair structure which can create different looking effects in your hair.

 Hair falling out?
 It could be from breakage due to overuse of hot tools.
 Hair color fading?
 UV rays could be to blame for that.
 Did you know that bleaching your hair will actually take your cuticle (the outside protectant of the hair shaft), open it up to the cortex and oxidate the melanin (the part that gives your hair color)?
 But, once that’s done, then that’s it, your cuticle is damaged and any other coloring will continue that process until your hair completely falls off.
 Not to mention, once that cuticle is broken, doing other things to your hair like wet brushing, blow drying, and using hot tools will cause more and more hair breaking, tangles, dryness, and losing hair strength.

 As you know, we’ve done A LOT of research about which ingredients will protect and repair your hair damage.
 We didn’t just pick the usual hair care ingredients to clean and make your hair “look” better, we wanted to get to the root of hair damage and fix it at the source.
 Not just that, but our Reboots are also designed for scalp care, because we want your hair to be healthy from the very start.
 One of the ingredients that we were excited to incorporate into all of our Reboots was creatine.